Ange-Marie Hancock

+Ange-Marie Hancock is the Executive Director of the Kirwan Institute for the Study of Race and Ethnicity and ENGIE-Axium Endowed Professor of Political Science at The Ohio State University.

-Ange-Marie Hancock is the Dean's Professor of Gender Studies and Professor of Political Science and Gender and Sexuality Studies at the University of Southern California.
-Starting in January 2023, she will be the Executive Director of the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University.
-Hancock is a political theorist and scholar of intersectionality.
-Hancock is also CEO of RISIST, the Research Institute for the Study of Intersectionality and Social Transformation.
+She was previously the Dean's Professor of Gender Studies and Professor of Political Science and Gender and Sexuality Studies at the University of Southern California.
+Hancock is an applied political theorist and scholar of intersectionality.
+Hancock previously worked as CEO of RISIST, the Research Institute for the Study of Intersectionality and Social Transformation.

 Education and early career

 Hancock received her B.A. in Politics from New York University in 1991.
 She earned an M.A. and Ph.D. in Political Science from University of North Carolina at Chapel Hill in 1997 and 2000, respectively.
 Before attending graduate school, Hancock was employed at the National Basketball Association, where she helped research and propose a business model for what would become the Women's National Basketball Association (WNBA).